mithunshanbhag/mithunshanbhag.github.io/_posts/2023-02-28-my-playbook.md

 > "That's been one of my mantras – focus and simplicity.
 Simple can be harder than complex." - Steve Jobs
 >

-I now religiously pursue the simpler options in my personal & professional life; it may come at a higher monetary cost.
-I'm OK with that.
-It will likely be less efficient.
-I'm OK with that too.
-But simpler will endure, and that's what matters the most to me.
+I now religiously pursue the simplest options in my personal & professional life.
+It may come at a higher monetary cost; I'm OK with that.
+It will likely be less efficient; I'm OK with that too.
+But simple will endure, and that's what matters the most to me.
 Some examples where I have super-simplified my life via elimination, delegation or automation:

 1. Automation: SIP investing, bill payments, recurring subscriptions.